-Cooperating Mentor Teacher: includes orienting the Teacher Candidate to the school.
-Where will the Teacher Candidate's desk or workspace be?
-Good to find time at least twice a week or more often to give regular constructive feedback.
-Suggest it may be easier to sit down every couple of weeks and make marks in different colors on the Rubric to make it easier to see progress and to discuss it.
-Using the Assessment Rubric and Standard V information in the Handbook as the basis for writing an evaluative letter at the quarter's end.
-Role of the College Faculty: Faculty will visit the site 6 or 7 times during the quarter which will include: orientation, at least 4 observations, a mid-quarter and final three-way evaluation meeting.
-At some point during week 4 - 6, meet for a three-way mid-term conference to discuss strengths and things to work on during the last half of the quarter.
-Use the Rubric as the framework.

-- 3. Discuss a plan for the gradual assumption of teaching responsibilities.
+- Faculty will visit the site 6 or 7 times during the quarter which will include: orientation, at least 4 observations, a mid-quarter and final three-way evaluation meeting.
+At some point during week 4 6, meet for a three-way mid-term conference to discuss strengths and things to work on during the last half of the quarter.
+Use the Rubric as the framework. - Discuss a plan for the gradual assumption of teaching responsibilities.
 What will the teacher candidate do first, then next, paced across the quarter?
 When will the three weeks solo teaching or lead in co-teaching occur?
 What will candidates be responsible for teaching during their solo or lead period?
 It is best if the teacher is out of the room except during planned observation times, if they can.
-In elementary grades, the faculty must see candidate teach math, reading and writing. - 4.
-Withdrawing a Teaching Candidate from an Assignment if Necessary. - 5.
-Review the rubric domains and organization of over-all rubric.
+In elementary grades, the faculty must see candidate teach math, reading and writing. - Withdrawing a teaching candidate from an assignment if necessary. - Review the rubric domains and organization of over-all rubric. - Provide Loren with all required documentation at end of quarter.
+Be sure to have both formative and summative acknowledgement pages signed by candidates and mentors. - Provide Loren with a single, numeric value from the mentor and another from you that represents the candidate's achievement (required by The Professional Educators Standards Board).
+Currently, the scale is (1) Did not meet standard; (2) Approaching standard; (3) Met standard; and, (4) Exemplary.
+This is a new requirement that the college supervisor needs to discuss with the mentor at the initial 3-way meeting.